-- changed the budget for activities; hired more staff; - - - developed implementation tools; purchased technical equipment for implementation, monitoring or enforcement.
+- changed the budget for activities; hired more staff; - - - developed implementation tools; - purchased technical equipment for implementation, monitoring or enforcement.

 2.2.2a Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES implementation at the national level?
-Tick if applicable Hiring of more staff Development of implementation tools Purchase of technical equipment for implementation, monitoring or enforcement Other (please specify):
+Tick if applicable Hiring of more staff \boxtimes Development of implementation tools \boxtimes Purchase of technical equipment for implementation, monitoring or enforcement \boxtimes Other (please specify):

-2.2.2b During the period covered in this repor budget for your: ring the period covered in this report, was the dget for your: Stable Decreased
+2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased

 Management Authority(ies) \square

 Scientific Authority(ies) \square

 Enforcement authorities \square

-2.2.2c Have you been able to use international development funding assistance to inc level of implementation of your Yes No Not applicable
+2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your Yes No Not applicable

-Management Authority(ies)? \square
+Management Authority(ies)? \boxtimes

 Scientific Authority(ies)? \square

 Enforcement authorities? \square

 2.2.2d What is the respective level of priority f the national level through the following ng the effectiv eness of CITES implementation at

 Activity High Medium Low Not a Priority

 Hiring of more staff \boxtimes

-Development of implementation tools \square
+Development of implementation tools \boxtimes

-Purchase of new technical equipment for implementation, monitoring or enforcement
+Purchase of new technical equipment for implementation, monitoring or enforcement \boxtimes

-e-permitting \square
+e-permitting \boxtimes

-Other (please specify): awareness in judiciary \boxtimes
+Other (please specify):

-2.2.2e Do you have a operational system (e.g electronic database) for managing Yes Under development No
+2.2.2e Do you have a operational system (e.g. electronic database) for managing Yes Under development No

-Species information \boxtimes
+Species information \square

 Trade information \square

 Non-detriment findings \square